trevor-vaughan/pupmod-simp-compliance_markup/README.md

 ### Installing the Backend

-Though the Puppet server **should** pick the backend up from the module, we have seen some issues with this over time and have had to drop the `compliance_map_backend.rb` file directly into `/opt/puppetlabs/puppet/lib/ruby/vendor_ruby/hiera/backend` and then restart the Puppet server.
+The Puppet server **should** automatically pick the backend up from the module.

+In some *rare* cases, we have seen this fail and have had to drop the `compliance_map_backend.rb` file directly into `/opt/puppetlabs/puppet/lib/ruby/vendor_ruby/hiera/backend` and then restart the Puppet server.

 ### Activating the Backend

-The backend is essentially a special YAML backend and can be loaded just like any other Hiera backend.
+The backend is loaded like any standard Hiera backend.

 The following two examples provide methods by which you may make the values authoritative or overridable (recommended).